-The U.S. Automotive Industry
+The Automotive Industry in the United States

 The United States has one of the largest automotive markets in the world and is home to 13 auto manufacturers.
 From 2008 to 2012, manufacturers produced an average of over 8 million passenger vehicles annually in the United States.